microsoft/TailwindTraders-Backend/README.md

 If you come from the [Windows and Linux containers in AKS](#deploy-win-linux-containers) scenario and you want to use the rewards registration service you have to pass also the following parameters:

 - `-rewardsResourceGroup`: Fill it if you are going to use Rewards DB (this is used, for example in the [Windows and Linux containers in AKS](#deploy-win-linux-containers) scenarios).
 - `-rewardsDbPassword`: The database password for the administrator user.
-Mandatory if a rewardsResourceGroup is provided.
+Required if a rewardsResourceGroup is provided.

 Otherwise the script will disable the rewards registration service.